jbdel/vilmedic/docs/source/vilmedic/installation.md

 	|  |-- scorers
 ```

-All datasets downloaded from this documentation should be placed in the `data` folder.
+All pretrained models and datasets downloaded from this documentation will be placed in the `data` folder.